Are your WordPress contact forms working properly?

 WP Mail SMTP plugin offers 3 ways to connect your WordPress site to the Gmail servers:

-- The first method uses a one-click install, which is the easiest and most beginner-friendly but is only available for premium plugin users.
+- The first method uses a one-click install, which is the easiest and most beginner-friendly, but is only available for premium plugin users.

 - The second method uses OAuth Authentication.
 This method is secure and doesn’t require a premium plugin.

-With that in mind, let’s set up WordPress to use Gmail SMTP for sending emails.
+Now, let’s set up WordPress to use Gmail SMTP for sending emails.

 Method 1: Setting Up Gmail to Send WordPress Emails Using One-Click Install